2000 Enggano earthquake: Aftermath and response

 International relief teams arrived in the region within several days.
 Relief efforts were impeded by fallen telephone poles, which blocked the supplies.
 The main problem found in the affected areas was a lack of water supply and electricity, these facilities having been cut off by oscillation.

 Pope John Paul II expressed his "sincere sympathy" for those families stricken by the earthquake.
 He called for a rapid international response to the quake, and said he would keep its victims in his prayers.
 A Taiwanese rescue team was sent to help victims of the tremor, the first country to take part in rescue efforts from Asia.
 The United States donated US$ 25,000 instantly to relief organizations, Japan offering a grant of US$140,000 and Australia US$143,000 in addition to a two-person team of emergency relief examiners.
-Students from the University of Bengkulu traveled in Red Cross teams consisting of seven people, pulling victims out of the rubble and taking them to first aid posts manned by their colleagues, while politician Mar'ie Muhammad spent three days in Bengkulu, visiting affected areas and organizing the continuation of the relief operation with local authorities.
+Students from the University of Bengkulu traveled in Red Cross teams consisting of seven people, pulling victims out of the rubble and taking them to first aid posts staffed by their colleagues, while politician Mar'ie Muhammad spent three days in Bengkulu, visiting affected areas and organizing the continuation of the relief operation with local authorities.
 Volunteers helped donate 1,000 of a total of 15,000 family kits containing cooking utensils, sarongs, sleeping mats, plastic sheeting and hygienic items.
 Over 400 of the kits were loaded onto a boat and 40 volunteers and the International Federation relief delegate traveled to Enggano Island to carry out the first distribution.